rayglover-ibm/cuda-bindings/docs/blog-article.md

 In recent years, the tooling to develop complex cross-platform applications has significantly matured.
 Tools like [Bazel](https://bazel.build/), [Buck](https://buckbuild.com/) and [CMake](https://cmake.org/) orchestrate the building, testing, packaging and deployment for a variety of platforms and toolchains.
 The oldest and probably most widely used of these is CMake.

 CMake is unusual (but not unique) in that it's really a _meta-build_ system used to _generate_ a build environment, rather than target build artifacts (executables and so on.)
 So for instance, on Windows, CMake can be used to generate a Visual Studio solution (an `.sln` file), whilst on Linux it's usually used to generate a Make based project (a `Makefile` file).
-CMake has support for many other build tools.
+CMake has support for many other build systems.
 Furthermore, the latest version of some IDEs and other productivity tools now have official support for CMake, making it available to a wider set of developers.

 <br>